yWorks/yGuard/docs/compatibility.md

 ## Compatibility to 3rd party JVM

 Obfuscating `dynamic` and `invokedynamic` instructions is a task that is theoretically infeasible.
 An obfuscation program cannot determine the type and parameters of such instructions in a generic way.
-A trade-off solution for this is supporting known `MetaFactory` objects by their signature.
+A trade-off solution for this is supporting known bootstrap method factories by their signature.
-The `JRE` makes this task quite trivial.
-`yGuard` supports the built-in `LambdaMetafactory` and `StringConcatFactory`.
+`yGuard` supports Java's built-in `LambdaMetafactory`, `StringConcatFactory`, `SwitchBootstraps`, `Enum.EnumDesc`, and `ClassDesc` bootstrap method factory classes.

 This trade-off however means `yGuard` offers only limited support for instruction sets based on `invokedynamic` or `dynamic`.
 In particular, supporting new `JVM` targets, such as Scala, might require manual work.